MarchFourth opens Half Shell with a punch of enthusiasm

 "We're thankful for the city for allowing it to come back," Kinney said, who happens to be the chief medical legal death investigator for Douglas County.

-The Douglas County Tiger Team stationed under the pavilion overlooking the stage with hopes that people who need to get vaccinated will come up.
+The Douglas County Tiger Team stationed itself under the pavilion overlooking the stage with hopes that people who needed to get vaccinated would come up.
 Mike Hansen, team leader for the Tiger Team, has been striving to give people the opportunity to get vaccinated with the pop-up vaccine clinics.

 "It is no cost other than your time," Hansen said.

-Anyone who received the vaccine before 8 p.m. during the event was given a "golden ticket" that acted as a free voucher for any of the food venders at the event.
+Anyone who received the vaccine before 8 p.m. during the event was given a "golden ticket" that acted as a free voucher for any of the food vendors at the event.

 The Half Shell summer concert series will take place every Tuesday until Aug.
 10. The Half Shell summer concert series will continue July 13 with a performance by Leroy Bell and His Only Friends.